 Prayer Service on the Land

-You can ask one of the Priests or Deacons to be there or you can have a simple gathering for prayer.
+Our Priest or Deacon may be able to attend the service.
+Please ask if they are available to assist or you can have a simple gathering for prayer if they are not available.
 There is a Statue of Mary, the Stations of the Cross, ample parking, shade, seating, and beautiful surroundings.
-Port-a-potty is available upon request, depending on size and expected length of prayer service
+A port-a-potty is available upon request, depending on size and expected length of prayer service.

-Thank you for helping to organize a prayer service on this beautiful piece of property that will someday be our future church site!
+Thank you for your commitment to our community and organizing an event on this beautiful piece of property that will someday be our future church site!

 Building and Land Use Committee